PHD logo

 What is the process involved in a Tooth Extraction?

 Tooth extractions are usually completed in one office visit.
-After a week or two after the procedure, you might need to visit your dentist to make sure that everything is healing correctly.
-If required, you can discuss the various restoration options that will meet your requirements.
+After a week or two after the procedure, you might need to come back in for a quick follow up appointment to confirm everything is healing correctly.
+If required, you can discuss the various restoration options that will meet your needs.

 The gap in the gumline should not be left empty, as doing so can allow the rest of your teeth to shift.
 Failure to quickly decide a replacement option can also negatively impact tissue and bone growth in the area, making it more difficult in the future to place something like an implant or dentures.